jjstoo/envresolver/README.md

 ### Advanced Types

-`LSFOpt` currently support also some more advanced types of variables, such as lists, Json and XML.
+`LSFOpt` currently supports also some more advanced types of variables, such as lists, Json and XML.
 Lists have full support of type hinting and will try to convert all elements accordingly:

 ```python